How to Calculate The Price For Your Woodworking Projects

 Adam Vieira (from Montreal, Quebec, Canada) started Station 16 over 8 years ago.

 Hi, my name is Adam Vieira, and I’m the creative director for Station 16 Gallery, a contemporary art gallery in Montreal heavily influenced by graffiti and street art.

 We showcase original art, sculptures, and works on paper, which changes every month, sometimes every week.
 We also launch a new limited edition silkscreen print every month with international artists.

-Sarah Hickey from Plano, Texas, USA started Innerglow Art over 4 years ago, a art business.
+Sarah Hickey (from Plano, Texas, USA) started Innerglow Art over 5 years ago.

 I’m Sarah, an artist from Plano Texas and living out my life long dream of being an artist.
 I am a stay at home mom to two; my oldest Elijah is 17 months and youngest Skyla is 4 months old.
 My husband is also an entrepreneur, so our schedules are pretty flexible and our children get to grow up seeing us both pursue our passions.

 I am most proud of how my art allows for a connection with the buyer.
 To me, it’s more meaningful to know the artist and their process than purchasing a piece of art in a retail store or gallery.